Michael Rooney

-Michael Joseph Kyle Rooney is an American dancer and choreographer.
-He is the son of actor Mickey Rooney, and is best known for his work on music videos.
+Michael Joseph Kyle Rooney (born March 30, 1962) is an American dancer and choreographer.
+He is the last surviving son of actor Mickey Rooney, and is best known for his work on music videos.
 Rooney has won the MTV Video Music Award for Best Choreography in 1996, 1999, 2001, 2002 and 2008.

-Early life, including mother’s murder
+Early life, including mother's murder

-Michael Rooney was born on March 30, 1962 at Saint John's Health Center in Santa Monica, California.
+Michael Rooney was born on March 30, 1962, at Saint John's Health Center in Santa Monica, California.
 He is the son of Mickey Rooney and the former Barbara Ann Thomason.

 In December 1965, when Rooney was not yet four years old, his father filed for divorce after learning his wife was romantically interested in actor Milos Milosevic, but then the couple reconciled.
-On January 29, 1966 Milosevic shot and killed Barbara Rooney, and then killed himself.
+On January 29, 1966, Milosevic shot and killed Barbara Rooney, and then killed himself.

 Rooney and his three full-siblings went to live with his maternal grandparents.
 As a youth he had little contact with his famous father.
 When he was a young teen his grandmother sat him and his siblings down and explained what happened to their mother.
-His father later told Michael that his mother was "one of the most wonderful ladies he’d ever met."
+His father later told Michael that his mother was "one of the most wonderful ladies he'd ever met."